omermorad/docs.nestjs.com/content/recipes/automock.md

 ### AutoMock

 #### Philosophy
 AutoMock is a stand-alone library.
 It allows complete isolation of class-dependencies during unit-testing.
-Automock provides on-the-fly, small DI container that contains only the class dependencies, or rather - a mock for each class dependency.
+Automock provides an on-the-fly, small DI container with mocks of a classes dependencies.

-By using the TypeScript reflection mechanism, AutoMock can to emit class metadata, (specifically using `@Injectable` decorator), and thus can perform different manipulations on the class dependencies.
+By using the TypeScript reflection mechanism, AutoMock can emit class metadata (specifically using the `@Injectable` decorator), and thus can manipulate the class dependencies.

-AutoMock cuts a lot of time when writing unit tests, and in addition, it also creates uniformity in the test writing style.
-It is important to say that AutoMock is intended for unit-tests only, and is not suitable for other types of tests, such as integration tests.
+AutoMock saves a lot of time when writing unit tests, and it also creates uniformity in the test writing style.

+Important note: AutoMock is intended for unit-tests only, and is not suitable for other types of tests, such as integration tests.

 #### Installation

-AutoMock does not require any additional setup with Nest, simply install it and start using it.
+AutoMock doesn't require any additional setup with Nest, simply install it and start using it.

 ```bash